Get more info about setting up a new chapter in your area.

 A CREST Chapter is effectively a vehicle for promoting and maturing cyber security practices in either a region or a country.
 It is a legal entity in its own right.
 Chapters have a formal contract with CREST (International) that defines formal roles and responsibilities.

 What makes a chapter?

-CREST is focused on making Chapters sustainable.
+We are focused on making chapters sustainable.
 Although sustainability within regions and countries will be influenced by a number of different factors, some of the key indicators are as follows:

 Chapters have the ability to take a share of the income that is generated by both company memberships and individual exam income that is delivered in country.
-In return, the Chapters are expected to take responsibility for their business hygiene, including activities such as book keeping, insurance and local data protection requirements.
+In return, our chapters are expected to take responsibility for their business hygiene, including activities such as book-keeping, insurance and local data protection requirements.
 Chapters are expected to promote both membership and examinations themselves and run industry events to communicate to all areas of the stakeholder ecosystem.

-Although there are no concrete figures around a minimum number of member companies or Information Security professionals required to build a Chapter, CREST believes that there is a tipping point where sustainability becomes easier to achieve.
-As a rule of thumb, CREST recommends:
+Although there are no concrete figures around a minimum number of member companies or Information Security professionals required to build a chapter, we believe that there is a tipping point where sustainability becomes easier to achieve.
+As a rule of thumb, we recommend:

-In every instance, CREST is interested in supporting countries, organizations and even individual cyber security professionals to build and sustain CREST Chapters.
-We actively encourage dialogue and are keen to help support initiatives that drive consistency across the global cyber security industry.
+In every instance, we are interested in supporting countries, organizations and even individual cyber security professionals to build and sustain CREST Chapters.

 To find out more about how CREST can help build localized CREST chapters, please e-mail [email protected]